Synthesizing Robust Domains of Attraction for State-Constrained Perturbed Polynomial Systems: Preliminaries

 \section{Preliminaries}

 In this section we first formulate the problem of generating robust domains of attraction in Subsection \ref{mrda}, and then introduce the concept of the maximal robust domain of uniform attraction in Subsection \ref{umrda}.
-The maximal robust domain of uniform attraction, which is the interior of the maximal robust domain of attraction, plays a particularly important role in our method for synthesizing robust domains of attraction.
+The maximal robust domain of uniform attraction, which is the interior of the maximal robust domain of attraction, plays an important role for synthesizing robust domains of attraction.